Sravankumar-data/Iris_flower_Classification/README.md

-# 🌸 Iris Flower Classification
+# 🌸 IRIS FLOWER CLASSIFICATION

 This project demonstrates a **machine learning approach to classify Iris flower species** based on their physical measurements using classic datasets and popular algorithms. 🌿